maui-software/maui-software/README.md

 Also, `maui-software` uses `scikit-maad` to calculate acoustic indices and spectrograms from audio.
-We finally acknowledge the financial support of FAPESP (The State of Sao Paulo Research Foundation) Grant # 2021/08322-3.
+We finally acknowledge the financial support of FAPESP (The State of São Paulo Research Foundation) Grant # 2021/08322-3.